-The Seasoned Loan program provides mortgage insurance coverage on loans that were not insured at the time of origination and a subsequent need has been identified by the lender (i.e., discovery of an oversight or a secondary market requirement).
-These loans are done by exception only; special pricing may apply.
+The Seasoned Loan program provides mortgage insurance coverage on loans not insured at closing and a subsequent need has been identified by the lender (i.e., discovery of an oversight or a secondary market requirement).
+Seasoned loans are defined as closed and having passed the first payment due date.